Sunday, July 14, 2013

 Title:

-Not very imaginative but we can forgive Sapper for that since it is introductory novel to the whole series.
-But it does have funny reference to the Sappers - "Dreadful barbarians trying to blow up things"
+Not very imaginative, but we can forgive Sapper for that since it is an introductory novel to the whole series.
+But it does have a funny reference to the Sappers - "Dreadful barbarians trying to blow up things"

 Cover:

 Nice illustration.
-But it gives the book darker tone that it actually contains.
+But it gives the book a darker tone than it actually contains.

 "On approaching the gate of The Elms, you will render the night hideous with your vocal efforts."